Kidepo Valley national Park

-Flights between parks are usually scheduled by your tour operator.
+Flights between parks are usually by your tour operator.
 They will also arrange for your pick-up from the airport or your hotel in most cases.
 You will enter Uganda by way of Entebbe International Airport (EBB), which is near the town of Entebbe and 46km/29mi from Kampala, Uganda’s capital.

 Game drives, Nature walks, Community cultural visit, Bird watching, and also Lonyii Summit Hike